 Smear a non-stick tawa / griddle with a little oil and pour a ladleful of the batter.
 Spread it around in a round shape by tilting the tawa or with the back of the ladle.
 Add few drops of oil around the edges and let it cook for few seconds.

-Add a heaped tbsp. of the filling lengthwise in the centre of the pancake and roll it over.
+Add a heaped tbsp. of the filling lengthwise in the center of the pancake and roll it over.
 Press it gently and take off the fire.
-Make patishapta pithes in the similar manner and stack them one over the other.
+Make patishapta pitha in the similar manner and stack them one over the other.

 No comments: